peterhinch/micropython-nano-gui/DRIVERS.md

 ## 5.5 Waveshare Pico 2_13 eInk Display

 The Pico or Pico 2 plugs into the rear of this display.
-There is no support for partial updates or greyscales.
-The lack of partial support means that it is suitable for nano-gui only.
-Note that the physical display size is 250x122 pixels however the driver is limited to 250x120.
-The driver supports V4 hardware; according to Waveshare documentation V3 hardware should also work.
+Display is 1-bit monochrome.
+Partial updates are supported.
+There is negligible ghosting, however each time a partial update is issued, pre-existing black areas grey slightly.
+It is therefore wise to issue a full update fairly regularly.
+Wit that proviso it will work with micro-gui.
+Note that while the physical display size is 250x122 pixels the driver is limited to 250x120.
+The driver supports V4 hardware;
+according to Waveshare documentation V3 hardware should also work.
 A typical `color_setup.py` comprises:
 ```py
 import gc
 from drivers.epaper.pico_epaper_213_v4 import EPD as SSD